 Who are the buyers within your target accounts?
 If you're selling into small businesses, you may be selling to the owner or to a general manager.
 If you're selling into larger companies, you may be selling to an IT manager or to the vice president of sales.

 Who are the influencers within your accounts?
-Your marketing is more likely to get the attention of an influencer than a buyer.
+Your marketing may be more likely to get the attention of an influencer than a buyer.

 Analyze Competitor Websites

-How are your competitors doing their inbound marketing?
-What keywords are they ranking for (even unintentionally) that we should consider also trying to rank for?
+How are your competitors approaching their inbound marketing?
+What keywords are they ranking for—even unintentionally—that we should consider also trying to rank for?

 If you have a regional business, what can be learned from similar businesses in other parts of the country?